ThomasLengeling/KinectPV2/README.md

 - skeleton, how to track up to 6 skeletons
 - mask, obtain bodyIndex of the users.
 - point Cloud, point cloud render using opengl
+- SkeletonDepthMask, Skeleton tracking, with depth and body tracking

 To build the library from source, use this repository ( not always updated ) [KinectPV2_BuildLibs](https://github.com/ThomasLengeling/KinectPV2_BuildLibs)